Post

 Six and a Half Years of Cloud Service Provider Support: What It Teaches You About Production Infrastructure

 I’ve been at Veeam for six and a half years.
-I started as a support engineer taking calls from cloud service provider partners, and I’m now a Technical Lead running architectural assessments on their production environments.
+I started as a support engineer taking calls from cloud service provider partners, and I’m now a Technical Lead serving as the senior escalation point across their production environments.
 Along the way, I’ve seen more infrastructure failures than most engineers see in a career.
-Not because I’m special — it’s just the nature of the gig.
-VCSP support is a firehose of real-world production problems from dozens of different environments every week.
+When you’re in VCSP support, that’s just the job.
+A firehose of real-world production problems from dozens of different environments every week.

 In theory, our partners follow reference architectures.
-In practice, every partner’s environment is a unique combination of hypervisor versions, storage backends, network topologies, and business constraints that produced something no architecture diagram predicted.
+In practice, every partner’s environment is a unique combination of hypervisor, storage, and network decisions nobody documented that produced something no architecture diagram predicted.

 When you troubleshoot hundreds of these environments, you stop assuming anything about how infrastructure is configured.
 You learn to verify everything.
 “What version are you running?”
 “What’s behind the load balancer?”
 “Is that storage backed by SAN or local disk?”
 These questions become reflexive because you’ve been burned too many times by assumptions.